Garages are awesome for gyms. We all know that. You can get some rubber flooring down, throw things around, have your

 Nice wool mittens between sets are also smart to start off with while you warm up.

 I am assuming that you, having learned to live in temperatures that will kill any exposed hairless animal, have learned about modern technology like layers, synthetics, and wool.
 So do that.
-Get base layers, mid layers, and outer layers, and layer up so you can start shedding them as you warm, until you’re down to your skimmies (or, well, at least your shorts) and have a range of motion unrestricted by Winter clothes as you really get going.
+Get base layers, mid layers, and outer layers, and layer up so you can start shedding them as you warm, until you’re down to your skimmies and have a range of motion unrestricted by Winter clothes as you really get going.
 That’s ideal.

 And a wool cap won’t get in the way.
-Wool socks are good too.
+Merino wool socks are good too.
 I have three pairs of the Smartwool Trekking socks for cold weather.

 A Pain-in-the-Ass Winter Warmup